superflexible/TGPuttyLib/README.md

 The new TGPuttyLib SSH/SFTP Library is a DLL/.so/.dylib conversion of the psftp program from the well-known PuTTY suite by Simon Tatham.

-It allows SFTP connections but also pure SSH connections.
+It allows SFTP connections but also pure SSH connections and SCP file transfers (SSH/SCP demos in the SSHDemo subfolder).

 It allows developers to transfer files with the highest possible transfer rates (over 100MB/sec).